 Where to get help when a volcano erupts

-If there's a volcanic eruption nearby, you have help options in your destination and from back home.
+If there's a volcanic eruption nearby, you have options to get help in your destination and from back home.

 In some circumstances, the Australian Government may be able to help.
 In most cases, you'll need to exhaust all other avenues before seeking emergency consular assistance.

 Seek help from local authorities first.
-Emergency services in most destinations have processes in place for emergencies.
-Especially if volcanic eruptions are common or expected there.
+Most destinations will have emergency services with disaster response processes in place.
+Especially if volcanic eruptions are common or expected.

 See 'local contacts' in the travel advisory for your destination.